fasetto/SharpAspect/README.md

 ```

 **SharpAspect** is an AOP *(Aspect-Oriented Programming)* package for .Net <br>
-It depends on *Castle.Core* DynamicProxy. <br>
+It depends on *Castle.Core* DynamicProxy.
 Currently only supports method and property interception.

 Take advantage of run-time interception for your next project.